kstanfo00/PID-Fan/README.md

 ### Reflections
 Grant:
 Klei: This project revealed how much good planning affects the project.
-If I could redo this project, I would plan out the design for a couple more days, just to give clarification.During this project, I learned how to make my time count during class, and this project was a result of that.
+If I could redo this project, I would plan out the design for a couple more days, just to give clarification.
+During this project, I learned how to make my time count during class, and this project was a result of that.
+The best way to save time on this project, is to use materials that are already made.
+In our case, we found a fan and 3D printed brackets to save time.